This is a sponsored conversation written by me on behalf of Cricut. The opinions and text are all mine.

 Once you press a second time on the front and from the back, you can remove the carrier sheets.

-Then put the outer piece inside of the inner lining.
-The fabrics should be with the good sides together.
-Sew around the top leaving a 3 – 4 inch opening for turning.
+Then, put the outer piece inside the inner lining.
+The fabrics should be with the right sides together.
+Sew around the top, leaving a 3-4 inch opening for turning.

 Use the opening to turn the bin right side out.

-Now you just need to topstitch to finish the project.
-Top stitch around the top first making sure to turn your hole in and sew across to close it.
+Now, you just need to topstitch to finish the project.
+First, top stitch around the top, making sure to turn your hole in and sew across to close it.

-Then just add in your Cricut tools or anything else that you want to organize in your fabric storage bins.
+Then, add your Cricut tools or anything else you want to organize in your fabric storage bins.

-Add these to your craft room to make sure that all of your Cricut tools and other craft supplies stay organized.
+Add these to your craft room to keep all of your Cricut tools and other craft supplies organized.

 The Cricut Maker makes cutting fabric so easy!
 It is simple to cut all of the pattern pieces you need for projects like this one.

-I love the accuracy that I always get when using my Cricut Maker.
-That means that I don’t have to worry about fabric pieces for projects like these being different.
-They are all exactly the same when I am layering up for sewing.
+I love the accuracy I always get when using my Cricut Maker.
+That means I don’t have to worry about fabric pieces for projects like these being different.
+They are all exactly the same when I layer them up for sewing.

-Don’t want to use the Cricut fabric to make these fabric storage bins?
-No problem!
-The Maker cuts so many fabrics from the super delicate to heavy weight fabrics like denim and more.
+The Maker cuts so many fabrics, from super delicate to heavy-weight fabrics like denim and more.
 You can really make these bins in any fabric you can imagine!

 I love these so much!!
 They are so perfect for storing all the little things that never have a proper home!